List of Stranger Things characters: Robin Buckley

-Robin Buckley is Steve's coworker at the Starcourt Mall's ice cream parlor, "Scoops Ahoy!".
+Robin Buckley is Steve's coworker at the Starcourt Mall's ice cream parlor, "Scoops Ahoy!"
 Robin decodes a Russian radio message and finds the base along with Steve, Dustin, and Erica.
-While stating she was obsessed with Steve in high school, the influence of truth serum reveals that she actually pined for the attention of one of Steve's many admirers, Tammy Thompson, revealing she is a lesbian.
-In season four, Robin has a crush on fellow classmate Vickie.
+She tells Steve she was obsessed with him in high school, but only because Tammy Thompson had a crush on him, thus revealing that she is a lesbian.
+In season four, Robin has a crush on classmate Vickie.

 In season four, Robin continues working with Steve at the local video store.
 After locating Eddie, Nancy and Robin go to the library and look up information on Creel, learning that Creel blamed his family's murders on a demon, which they believe to be Vecna.
-The two visit Creel at Pankhurst Asylum, where he recounts his family's murders.
+The two visit Creel at Pennhurst Asylum, where he recounts his family's murders.
 Later, she goes with Nancy and Steve to the Creel house in the Upside Down as part of their plan to defeat Vecna.
+During the last episode of season 4, Robin and Vickie hit it off, leaving fans to believe there will be some romance between Vickie and Robin in season 5.